fpaskali/ProteinMicroarrayApp/README.md

 ## Testing version of the app (shinyapps.io)

-Our app can also be tested on shinyapps.io.
+Our app can be tested on shinyapps.io.

 https://lfapp.shinyapps.io/protein_array/